 It’s the estate agents’ job to create a buzz around a property.
 They might try to do this by giving the impression lots of people are viewing the property and by arranging appointments close together.
 Rather than working through offers one at a time, they might try to introduce “sealed bids”, which pits you against other buyers without you knowing how much they are willing to offer.
 Open days can also work to encourage buyers to act quickly and get into a bidding war.

 If you are buying, stay focused and try not to be influenced.
 All of this is aimed to get the best price for the seller – that’s their job.
 So keep in mind what you can pay and stick to this – there’s no point in getting your dream home if you are then impoverished for the rest of your life.
 Find out the best questions to ask an estate agent when you are buying a house.

 Talking you out of the best deal

-Never let them know your bottom line (if you’re selling) or your maximum price (if you’re buying).
+Never let them know your bottom line (if you’re selling) or your maximum budget (if you’re buying).
 Otherwise the chances are you’ll end up having to settle for it.